What TikTok Creator Agencies Won't Tell You Before You Sign

 They Do Not Understand Your Niche

 An agency optimized for corporate TikTok marketing is not equipped for lifestyle or adult-adjacent content.
-Make sure the agency you are evaluating has worked successfully in your specific category — and can prove it with names and numbers.
+Make sure the agency has worked successfully in your specific category — and can prove it with names and numbers, not vague claims.

 They Want Full Control of Your Accounts

 Your TikTok account is your most valuable business asset.
 Giving another party full access to your login credentials is a significant risk.
-Some collaboration requires limited access, but primary account ownership must stay with you.
+Primary account ownership must stay with you.

 How to Choose the Right Agency